Disclaimer: Don't own them!

 But maybe it was only a façade for something that was broken inside of her.

-That's when Rogue opened her eyes and met his, as everything became a mess of emotions and blurry memories in her mind:
+That's when she opened her eyes and met his, as everything became a mess of emotions and blurry memories in her mind:

 "Hey…" he whispered, kneeling on the floor besides the bed: "How y' feel?"